Slot Cars & Racing

 curve at the end of the upper straight-away.
 I remember everything about this place even though it was more than 50 years ago I

-last was there.
-Back then the slot car sport was still insanely popular and we had at least three tracks in the city where I lived.
+last raced there.
+Back then the slot car sport was still insanely popular and we had at least three shops in the city where I lived.

-Unfortunately the sport is not nearly as popular as it was back then and my favorite shop, the Pit Stop, had long since closed.
+Unfortunately the sport is not nearly as popular as it was back then and my favorite shop, the Pit Stop, has long since closed.
 But

-slot car enthusiasts are still around and if you 'google' it you will still find a few commercial slot car shops around (also a number
+slot car enthusiasts are still around and if you 'google' it you will still find a number of commercial slot car shops around (also a

 managed to figure out a sustainable business model to support its continuation.
 There are also some track locations that are more

-like clubs than profitable businesses and these are usually run by aging enthusiasts that manage to find space in their existing
+like clubs than profitable businesses and these are usually run by aging enthusiasts that manage to find space in their garage or

-main business to accommodate a large commercial track or two.
-There are even some clubs that run races on either plastic home
+an existing main business to accommodate a large commercial track or two.
+There are even some clubs that run races on either

-tracks or home-constructed larger wooden tracks (seen a number of those on youtube).
-So the sport still lives and I believe has
+plastic home tracks or home-constructed larger wooden tracks (seen a number of those on youtube).
+So the sport still lives and I

-regained at least some of its earlier popularity by sticking to select rules based racing classes that keeps it more about skill than
+believe has regained at least some of its earlier popularity by sticking to select rules based racing classes that keeps it more

-how much money you have to spend.
-Of course that main thing is to have FUN and learn alot in the process.
+about skill than how much money you have to spend.
+Of course the main thing is to have FUN and learn alot in the process.

 I have, over the years, kept most of the plastic track I managed to collect through various sources, some retail and some second